Menu

 Instructions

-• Heat 2 tablespoons olive oil in a large (14-inches) skillet over medium heat.
+• Heat 2 tablespoons olive oil in a large (14-inch) skillet over medium heat.

-• Wipe down the skillet and set it back over medium heat.
+• Wipe down the skillet and set it back over medium heat: add 1 tablespoon butter and 1 tablespoon olive oil to heat up.

-• Deglaze with the chicken broth and stir around to coat.
+• Add the chicken broth and stir around to coat.

-• Return prepared green beans and prepared potatoes back to the skillet; mix it all together and cook for a minute or two, or until everything is heated through.
+• Return the green beans and potatoes back to the skillet; mix it all together and cook for a minute or two or until everything is heated through.

 • Taste for seasonings and adjust accordingly.